Request Request an Appointment Call Call Us Map View Map

 Dental emergencies aren’t entirely avoidable, but there are many things you can do to prevent them from happening.
 Simple practices like visiting your dentist every six months and taking proper care of your smile can save you thousands of dollars over the years!

-You can also save money by making a dentist appointment as soon as you notice something wrong with your mouth.
+You can also save money by making a dental appointment as soon as you notice something wrong with your mouth.
 Addressing dental pain or a damaged tooth right away is incredibly important.
 Otherwise, the associated costs will only grow the longer you wait.
 Seeking prompt treatment can make the difference between needing root canal therapy or an extraction.

 Does Dental Insurance Cover Dental Emergencies?